 So what would you do?
 Better question: what would you do as a 19-year-old, carrying a small lemon?
 Naturally I threw it, thinking that they would all see it coming and scatter, then quickly forget the experience and return to their business.

 Well I forgot to take into account that birds sleep at night, just like the rest of life on this planet.
-My lemon throw was a remarkably nice shot, which clipped off a single, innocent, slumbering bird, silently, and the rest of them didn't move a single feather.
+My lemon throw was a remarkably nice shot, which clipped off a single, innocent, slumbering bird,

 The bird fell to the ground and died.
 I felt bad about it for the rest of the week.
 In fact I still feel bad looking back on it, which is why I now try to avoid small animals.